Perspicacity11/MakersWk7-JavascriptWebApps/contents/07_modifying_the_page.md

  * Use JavaScript to dynamically add a new element on the page.

-In the previous section, we've seen how we can *refer to* existing elements on the web page with JavaScript variables.
-In this section, we'll learn how we can manipulate these variables and their properties to modify the page content.
+In the previous section, we've seen how we can use document queries to access and modify elements on a web page.
+In this section, we'll build on this by learning how to add new elements to the page.

 ## Exercise - adding content

-This exercise builds on the previous one, so you can start where you left off.
+This exercise builds on the previous one, so you can start where you left off, in the directory `example-2`.
 It will require you to do some research on how to
- * [append a new element on the page](https://developer.mozilla.org/en-US/docs/Web/API/Element/append#appending_an_element) using `document.createElement` and the `.append()` method.
+ * [append a new element to the page](https://developer.mozilla.org/en-US/docs/Web/API/Element/append#appending_an_element) using `document.createElement` and the `.append()` method.

 ### Questions

-**You should not modify the HTML code directly**.
-Inside the `View` class:
+**You should not change the HTML file contents; you'll use JS to dynamically** **change the page**.

+Work through the following steps by updating the `View` class in `view.js`:

-1. Implement a new method `addParagraph` — this method should *dynamically create a new `p` element* and store it in a variable.
+1. Implement a new method `addParagraph` on `View` — this method should *dynamically create a new `p` element* and store it in a variable.
 2. *Set this new element's content* to the string `'This paragraph has been dynamically added by JavaScript!` (or something else).
 3. *Append the element* to the main container element.
-4. In the main file, call this new method on the existing `View` instance.
+4. In the main file, (`index.js`) call this new method on the existing `View` instance.

 When opening the HTML page, you should now see this third paragraph being added after the two other ones.